-The landscape of the romantic comedy is vast and littered with frothy star-vehicles that aim to hook you with their light-hearted, free n’ easy watch-ability.
-Hugh Grant, Sarah Jessica Parker, Gerard Butler, Jennifer Aniston have all leant on each other – à la Pretty Woman – starring in films that you’ve forgotten almost as soon as the credits have rolled.
+The landscape of the romantic comedy is vast and littered with frothy star-vehicles that aim to hook us with their light-hearted, free n’ easy watch-ability.
+Hugh Grant, Sarah Jessica Parker, Gerard Butler, Jennifer Aniston have all leant on each other, à la Pretty Woman – starring in films you’ve forgotten as soon as the credits have rolled.
 It would seem a good romantic comedy is the exception rather than the rule.

-There are many things that set this film aside from the usual humdrum – first of all it has a winning script.
+There are many things that set Jerry Maguire aside from the usual humdrum.
+Firstly, it has a winning script.
 Secondly, it has director Cameron Crowe, literally hitting his sweet-spot right on cue.
-Last but not least, it sports three fantastic performances and possibly the sweetest, most irresistible kid ever put on screen.
+Last but not least, it sports three luminous performances and possibly the sweetest, most genuinely cute kid ever put on screen.

-In the title role of sports agent Jerry Maguire, Tom Cruise channels every ounce of his movie star charisma, showcasing a dramatic and comic talent that is often overlooked.
-His performance is both memorable and thoroughly entertaining and is offset brilliantly by Cuba Gooding Jnrs Oscar-wining supporting turn and Renee Zellweger’s ‘everygirl’ next door, pre-Bridget Jones charm.
+In the title role of sports agent Jerry, Tom Cruise channels every ounce of his movie-star charisma, showcasing a dramatic and comic talent that is often overlooked.
+His performance is both memorable and thoroughly entertaining, and is offset brilliantly by Cuba Gooding Jnrs Oscar-wining supporting turn and Renee Zellweger’s ‘everygirl’ next door, pre-Bridget Jones charm.